-Figure 13 Monitoring bores in the Katunga WSPA at time of Plan amendment
+Figure 13 Monitoring bores in the Katunga WSPA at March 2017

 9 Annual report

 By 30 September each year GMW will prepare an annual report on the enforcement and administration of the Plan.
 The report will be given to the Minister and the Goulburn Broken Catchment Management Authority and will be publicly available.